magento/merchdocs/src/system/catalog-sync.md

 Last Modified | Date the product was last modified in your catalog SKU | Displays the stock keeping unit for the product Price | Price of the product
-Visibility | A product's visibility setting as defined in the Magento catalog
+Visibility | A product's visibility setting as defined in the Commerce catalog

 ## Resolve catalog sync issues {#resolvesync}